Another One Rides the Bus (EP): Release

 Yankovic desired to release the song on a record label, although no label wanted to sign him at the time.
-Thus, Yankovic borrowed some money from Dr. Demento and pressed up one thousand copies of the four-track EP by himself.
+Yankovic therefore borrowed some money from Dr. Demento and pressed up one thousand copies of the four-track EP by himself.
 Yankovic then distributed the EP to various record stores, selling them through consignment deals.
 Yankovic released the record under Placebo Records, a one-off label founded by Yankovic for the sole purpose of distributing the EPs.
 Due to the underground success of the release, Yankovic secured a short-lived record deal with TK Records, who issued the title song as a commercial single.
-Due to the fact that only one thousand copies of the Another One Rides the Bus EP were made, today it is considered a very rare record to locate.
+Only one thousand copies of the Another One Rides the Bus EP were made, making it a rare record for modern collectors.

 Track listing

 Personnel

 Credits adapted from EP liner notes, except where noted.